 As noted in the Leadership section, we have a long history of earnest and sustained shared-decision making at Chestatee.
 We believe that our professional learning program is a relative strength of ours.
-For the last six years, our instructional focus has been on reading, writing and providing an academically challenging environment across all contents.
+For the last eight years, our instructional focus has been on reading, writing and providing an academically challenging environment across all contents.
 Every teacher's PLP/G has related to one of these focus areas, as have every PLC and professional learning opportunity.
 This has created a tight and unified instructional focus for our staff.
 However, we have made sure that our professional learning sessions are differentiated and allow for teacher choice.
-Last year, for example, every staff member took part in a book study.
-Yet there were 12 separate titles that teachers could choose from.
 We are building capacity within teacher leadership and multiple teachers have led professional learning.

 As noted in previous sections, the analysis and use of formative assessments is an area for improvement, especially in the context of our PLC's.
-This year we intend to provide more training for PLC leaders.